-RICHARDSON, Texas — The City of Richardson has issued a Boil Water Notice for residents in the southwest region of the city after an equipment malfunction Wednesday.
+RICHARDSON, Texas — The City of Richardson has lifted a Boil Water Notice for residents in the southwest region of the city, indicating the water is now safe to drink after an equipment malfunction Wednesday.

 The city said the water pressure was at zero for about five minutes before the issue was identified and the pumps were restarted.

-The city said this notice is affecting about 17,000 customers, including residential areas, schools and businesses.
+The city said this notice affected about 17,000 customers, including residential areas, schools and businesses.

-Richardson ISD said because of the water conditions, it will close the following five campuses on Thursday:
+On Wednesday, Richardson ISD decided to close the following five campuses on Thursday:

 - Arapaho Classical Magnet